EngMarchG/SHM_deeplearning/README.md

 ## Acknowledgments

+Grateful acknowledgment is extended to:

-The computational resources provided by `Google Colab` have significantly accelerated this research.
-Special thanks to `Kaggle` for training the bulk of the Bridge Truss models.
+-   **Google Colab**: for computational resources critical to generating the large amount of datasets and for training the deep learning models.

+-   **Kaggle**: for the primary training of Bridge Truss models and supplementary GPU support.

+Please cite this repository or contact the authors for inquiries regarding extended data access, collaboration, or related publications.